benclifford/hx2016/README.md

 posts has the same type as the expression on the right side - that's variable assignment that looks fairly normal compared to other programming languages.
-We aren't doing anything apart from taking some values we already have and computing something purely from those values - that's a *pure computation@ in Haskell.
+We aren't doing anything apart from taking some values we already have and computing something purely from those values - that's a *pure computation* in Haskell.
 If we run it lots of times, or on different computers, or tomorrow, the result will (should) always be the same.